UNCSOG/sog-foundation/wp-content/plugins/beehive-analytics/readme.txt

 Beehive is well documented and open to everyone.
 [Click here to visit the Beehive documentation](https://wpmudev.com/docs/wpmu-dev-plugins/beehive/)

 = Is Beehive really free or are there hidden premium features? = Beehive is completely free and does not require a paid upgrade.
-If you're interested in security, performance, automated client and developer reports, live chat support and more [checkout WPMU DEV](https://wpmudev.com/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=beehive-readme&utm_content=checkout_wpmu_dev#trial).
+If you’re interested in security, performance, automated client and developer reports, live chat support and more  [checkout WPMU DEV](https://wpmudev.com/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=beehive-readme&utm_content=checkout_wpmu_dev#trial).

 = What about GDPR and User Privacy? =
-Beehive includes tools that make it easy for you to comply with data protection regulations and keep your visitor's data safe.
-When using features like Google Display Advertising, be sure and follow privacy guidelines with cookie notices and updated terms of service.
+Beehive includes tools that make it easy for you to comply with data protection regulations and keep your visitor’s data safe.
+You can enable IP anonymization and configure privacy options to help meet GDPR requirements.

+= Can I use Beehive with Google Analytics 4 (GA4)? =
+Absolutely.
+Beehive fully supports GA4 and makes it easy to connect your account in just a few clicks.

+= Does this plugin support Google Tag Manager? =
+Yes!
+You can integrate Google Tag Manager to track events, conversions, and advanced user interactions.

+= Is Beehive multisite-compatible? =
+100%.
+Beehive works great on WordPress Multisite and lets you manage analytics across your entire network from one dashboard.

+= Will this plugin slow down my site? =
+Nope.
+Beehive is lightweight and optimized for performance.
+Plus, it doesn't load unnecessary scripts on the frontend.

+= Can I control who sees the analytics dashboard? = Yes!
+You can restrict access based on WordPress user roles so only the right people see your traffic data.

-= How can I report security issues or bugs?
+= What kind of data can I track? =
-We take plugin security incredibly seriously; if you have a bug or vulnerability to report, you can do so through the Patchstack Vulnerability Disclosure Program.
-It’s fast, easy, and you will be notified when the issue is fixed.
-[Report a vulnerability](https://patchstack.com/database/vdp/beehive-analytics).
+Traffic, bounce rate, sessions, user locations, referral sources, top-performing pages, display ad clicks, and more.

+Ready to get your site stats straight from the source?
+Download Beehive and bring Google Analytics to your WordPress dashboard.

 == Screenshots ==

-1. Beehive makes connecting Google Analytics super simple
+1. Google Analytics on Your WordPress Site
-2. Customize your dashboard view with all the statistics you need
-3. Know what channels are sending you the most traffic
-4. See what locations you should be targeting and what pages are performing best
-5. Compare stats over specific time frames
-6. Give capabilities based on user role
+2. See Best Performing Mediums
+3. See Top Countries and Top Pages Insights
+4. Grant Permission Based on User Roles
+5. Google Tag Manager
+6. Analytics Data

 == Changelog ==

+= 3.4.17 (2025-04-25) =

+- Enhance: Compatibility with WordPress 6.8
+- Enhance: Add a new menu item to help you discover other free plugins by WPMU DEV and more

+= 3.4.16 (2024-02-24) =

+- Enhance: Improved compatibility with PHP 8.1 and PHP 8.2.
+- Enhance: Updated API Dimensions & Metrics to current standards.
+- Fix: Resolved PHP warnings (undefined array keys) on the Statistics page when viewing "Today".
+- Fix: Corrected the Beehive TypeError in the console on the post/page editor page.
+- Fix: Fixed the Measurement ID saving issue when an analytics account is not connected.

+= 3.4.15 (2024-12-16) =

+- New: Introduced pagination API calls to reduce server load.
+- Enhance: Added dynamic page size handling for GA4 data retrieval.
+- Enhance: Refined caching logic to address incorrect statistics in the previous version.
+- Enhance: Ensured compatibility with PHP 8.

+= 3.4.14 (2024-12-09 ) =

+- Enhance: Added background processing for Google Analytics streams.
+- Fix: Resolved Google Search Console integration issue.
+- Fix: Addressed permissions issue in Multisite environments.

+= 3.4.13 ( 2024-11-26 ) =

+- Fix: Deprecated get_class() without arguments in PHP 8.3.

 = 3.4.12 ( 2024-04-17 ) =